 \subsection{Training Details}

-For training the propensity score estimator of PBPS, the learning rate is 0.01 initially and is decreased to the tenth of it for every 10000 iterations.
-The total training iterations is 40000 with Adam optimizer.
+For training the propensity score/latent feature estimator of PBPS, the learning rate is 0.01 initially and is decreased to the tenth of it for every 10000 iterations.
+The total training iterations is 40000 with the Adam optimizer.
 The batch size b is 128.

-For training the P2A, the learning rate of the policy network is 0.001 and is decreased to the tenth of it after 100,000 training episodes while the learning rate for the generative sampler and the bootstrapping diagnosers is fixed at 0.001.
-All of the parameters are updated by Adam optimizer.
+For training the P2A, the learning rate of the policy network is 0.001 and is decreased to the tenth of it after 100,000 training episodes while the learning rate for the intervener and the bootstrapping diagnosers is fixed at 0.001.
+All of the parameters are updated by the Adam optimizer.
 The maximum number of training episodes is 200,000.
-The max dialogue rounds $T$ is 1/3*N. The constant reward -0.1 is given to the agent for each round to encourage the shorter dialogues.
+The max dialogue rounds $T$ is 1/3*N. The constant reward -0.1 is given to the agent for each round to encourage shorter dialogues.
 The $\epsilon$ of $\epsilon$-greedy strategy is set to 0.1 for efficient action space exploration, and the discount factor $\gamma$ in the Bellman equation is 0.95.
 The size of buffer $\mathcal{D}_{Q}$ is 50,000 and the size of buffer $\mathcal{D}_{C}$ is 1280.
 The batch size is 32, and the Polyak factor is 0.99.
-The number of samples of the generative sampler is set as 50, and the number of the bootstrapping models is 10.
+The number of samples of the intervener is set as 50, and the number of the bootstrapping models is 10.
 We update the target policy every ten rounds and update the model every round after 6,000 random start rounds.